Microchip implant (animal): United States

 Microchipping of pets and other animals is voluntary except for some legislation mandating microchipping as a means of identifying animals who have been identified as being dangerous.
 Though, California law requires any animal control agency, shelter or rescue to only release a cat or dog, including to the owner, if they are microchipped or will be within 30 days.
 In 1994, the Louisiana Department of Agriculture and Forestry (LDAF) issued a regulation requiring permanent identification (in the form of a brand, lip tattoo or electronic identification) of all horses tested for equine infectious anemia.
-According to the LDAF and the state veterinarian, this requirement made contributed to better determining the owners of horses displaced during Hurricane Katrina in fall 2005.
+According to the LDAF and the state veterinarian, this requirement contributed to better determining the owners of horses displaced during Hurricane Katrina in fall 2005.

 The United States uses the National Animal Identification System for farm and ranch animals, which excludes dogs and cats.
 In most species, except horses, an external eartag is typically used in lieu of an implant microchip.
 Eartags with microchips or simply stamped with a visible number can be used.
 Both use ISO fifteen-digit microchip numbers with the U.S. country code of 840.